GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td>includeSections</td>
 <td>Allows to filter data by sections.
 <br>SAM registrants:
-<br>The applicable sections are entityRegistration, coreData, assertions, repsAndCerts and pointsOfContact.
+<br>The applicable sections are entityRegistration, coreData, assertions, repsAndCerts, and pointsOfContact.
 To return all the sections, provide a value of 'All'.
 The repsAndCerts section will be returned only if explicitly requested.
 <br>Non-SAM registrants:
 <br>The applicable sections are entityRegistration and coreData.
 <br>Examples: includeSections=entityRegistration,coreData, includeSections=All, includeSections=repsAndCerts
-<br>Applicable to both SAM and non-SAM registrants.<br><br>
+<br>Applicable to both SAM and non-SAM registrants.</td>
- Note: The repsAndCerts section will only be returned if included in this parameter.</td>
 <td>v1<br>v2<br>v3</td>
 </tr>